WASdev/tool.accelerate.core/README.md

 2. In the settings.gradle file add <code>starter-microservice-supertech</code> to the <code>include</code> list.
 This will add your project into the build lifecycle.

 2. In the build.gradle file in <code>liberty-starter-application</code> in the last set of <code>dependsOn</code> commands add your technology to the <code>war.dependsOn</code> list.
 You need to add <code>:nameOfYourProject:publishWar</code>.
-This make sure your project is built before the <code>liberty-starter-application</code> project.
+This will make sure your project is built before the <code>liberty-starter-application</code> project.

 3. In <code>liberty-starter-wlpcfg/servers/StarterServer/server.xml</code> add your application to the list.
 You need to provide the name of the war file being created in location, the context-root that matches the endpoint specified in the <code>services.json</code> file in step 1 and the id you specified in step 1.